saworbit/SPACE/docs/architecture.md

 - The optional `pipeline_async` feature swaps the single-threaded loop for a Tokio-based fan-out/fan-in pipeline.
 A bounded `Semaphore` (`max_concurrency`, default `num_cpus / 2`) caps in-flight segment work while a channel feeds the ordered commit loop.
 - CPU-heavy steps (entropy check, compression, encryption) execute via `spawn_blocking`, returning `SegmentPrepared` records that carry preparation latency and the time they reached the coordinator.
 - The coordinator uses `NvramTransaction` to stage all new segment writes.
 Durability happens once every segment succeeds; on error the transaction rolls back without touching disk and persistent dedupe increments are undone.
-- `tracing` instrumentation records per-segment prep time, coordination delay, commit duration, and aggregated totals. `info!` summaries emit averages/maxima so CI can assert the <50 µs coordination target, while `trace!`/`debug!` provide per-segment detail when needed.
+- `tracing` instrumentation records per-segment prep time, coordination delay, commit duration, and aggregated totals. `info!` summaries emit averages/maxima so CI can assert the <50 us coordination target, while `trace!`/`debug!` provide per-segment detail when needed.
 - Content registration is deferred until after the NVRAM transaction commits; staging dedupe hits rely on an in-memory map and adjust staged segment refcounts so intra-capsule dedupe remains deterministic.
 - `PipelineConfig` exposes tuning knobs (`max_concurrency`, per-task memory limits, future transactional toggles) and is plumbed through `spacectl` so synchronous callers can opt in by enabling the Cargo feature.